Graduate Recruitment, Enhancement and Travel (GREAT) Program

 - federal training grant fellowships awarded to faculty or departments, and

-- federal research grant supplements awarded to faculty to promote diversity.
+- federal research grant supplements awarded to faculty.

 The GREAT Program was proposed by Texas A&M’s Council of Principal Investigators (CPI), Texas A&M’s faculty research leaders, who were seeking a way to elevate graduate and professional education by recruiting more high-achieving students.
 The CPI worked with university administrators to garner the required resources and shape the program to ensure that students who would be good candidates for external fellowships would receive financial packages comparable to those offered by the nation’s top universities.
 Competing for and adding exceptional talent to our graduate student body will augment the educational experiences of all students, increase research productivity, and elevate institutional performance.